ChristianEder/structurizr-typescript/README.md

 - Dynamic diagrams
 - Enterprise context diagrams

-Also, as of now the package is not (automatically) tested yet - use at own risk :-)
+Also, as of now the package has just a few automated tests - use at own risk :-)